amxcoding/AndroidProjects/README.md

 # AndroidProjects
-Android tutorial projects, Java and Kotlin
+Android tutorial projects in Java and Kotlin.